tommichaelis/inkle/README.md

 # inkle

+**Note: inkle won't work for you until suck a time as incremental-dom is added to the cljsjs package repository.
+I have a pull request waiting, and will remove this message as soon as it's merged.**

 Easy [Incremental Dom](http://github.com/google/incremental-dom) rendering using [ClojureScript](http://github.com/clojure/clojurescript).

 Fast dom updating with a low compiled size.
 Since Incremental Dom is closure compiler compatible, it adds very little overhead to your clojurescript project.
 The TODOMVC example is 147kb after compilation, and only 35kb gzipped.